Artalus/cpptooling/_posts/2019-03-11-conan-travis-speedup.md

 |               14 | Visual Studio | x86_64 | Debug      | MDd              |
 +------------------+---------------+--------+------------+------------------+
 ```
 and managed to get build time only from 15 minutes down to 8.
-While it is still a nice trade-off, I believe it could become even better If I were to experiment with Appveyor long enough.
+While it is still a nice trade-off, I believe it could become even better if I were to experiment with Appveyor long enough.

+_edit 12.03.2019_: It seems that you need to get at least one fully green build for the cache to settle properly in Appveyor.
+Also, if you build your project with CMake (and you should), you can speed up your Windows builds further by [installing](https://github.com/conan-io/conan-package-tools#installing-extra-python-packages-before-to-build) and [using](https://docs.conan.io/en/latest/integrations/ninja.html) `Ninja` CMake generator instead of default Visual Studio one.
+This way I managed to get my Windows builds down to 3-4 minutes.